AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 processes have dynamics.
 If a failure leaves a signature in how a model moves, then what matters is not only that it arrived somewhere wrong.

 The result leaves a harder question open.
 We found evidence that the first wrong step can have a geometric signature, but not that every wrong step must have one.
 Some errors may move through hidden space almost exactly as correct reasoning does.
 And even when the signal exists, our student results show that detecting it reliably across models and datasets is another problem entirely.
 What, then, makes the geometry of a reasoning failure stable?
 Is there a representation in which the transport margin survives model and task changes?
-Or are these signatures inherently local to a particular model’s internal coordinates?
-Those questions seem more important now than simply asking whether a model “knows” that it is wrong.
+Or are these signatures inherently local to a particular model's internal coordinates?
+Those questions seem more important now than simply asking whether a model "knows" that it is wrong.

 <div class="takeaway" markdown="1">
 <span class="tl">The takeaway</span>
-Understanding reasoning may require looking not just at where a model ends up, but at the path it took &mdash; and at the point where that path turned.
+Understanding reasoning may require looking not just at where a model ends up, but at the path it took, and at the point where that path turned.
 </div>

 <div class="paper-note" markdown="1">
 **The paper:** *Where Does Reasoning Break?
-Step-Level Hallucination Detection via Hidden-State Transport Geometry* &mdash; available on [arXiv](https://arxiv.org/abs/2605.13772){:target="_blank"}.
+Step-Level Hallucination Detection via Hidden-State Transport Geometry*, available on [arXiv](https://arxiv.org/abs/2605.13772){:target="_blank"}.
 The geometry we use to measure those departures comes from optimal transport, a thread that runs through much of our [research](/research/).